MiguelCarreon-cyber/Project1-NetworkCloudELK/README.md

 - _Which file is the playbook?_
   __filebeat-playbook.yml__

-- _Where do you copy it?_
+- _Where it was copied it?_
   __It is copied to /etc/ansible/roles, the folder 'roles' was created to have more organization of the yml files created__

-- _Which file do you update to make Ansible run the playbook on a specific machine?_
+- _Which file was updated to make Ansible run the playbook on a specific machine?_
   __The _host_ file.__

-- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _How was specified which machine to install the ELK server on versus which to install Filebeat on?_
   __Updating the 'hosts' file with the creation of groups, each host group will have only the IP addressess that are requiered to install, and updating the header on the yml file under the section 'hosts' with the correct host group that will contains the IP group where will run the playbook__

-- _Which URL do you navigate to in order to check that the ELK server is running?_
+- _Which URL navigate to in order to check that the ELK server is running?_
   __http://104.42.60.40:5601/app/kibana (This is the public IP address asigned to ELK server)__

+<BR></BR>
 _As a **Bonus**, next are the commands the user will need to run to download the playbook, update the files, etc._

 The next are the steps to install ELK, but (at least for this project) first we just need to be sure of: